Bloating? Back Pain? Same. Here's How I Fixed Both at Once

 Keep a symptom journal so you can spot patterns or triggers

-Why I wrote this post: I used to feel like my scoliosis was controlling my life.
+If you’re dealing with numbness, weakness, or worsening pain, get it checked.
+I used to feel like my scoliosis was controlling my life.
 Between the bloating, nerve pain, and random back spasms, I was constantly Googling “weird scoliosis symptoms” at 2 am.
 Once I figured out the connection between stress, posture, and digestion, everything changed.
 So if you’ve been quietly suffering or feel dismissed by doctors, I hope this gives you something that helps.

 The bottom line

-Scoliosis and digestion don’t have to be daily struggles.
+I spent years thinking my stomach was the problem.
+Turns out my spine was pulling everything out of place.
 Gentle yoga and smart eating can ease muscle tightness, improve your posture, and calm your gut.
 It’s not a cure, but it’s real help you can do from home without overcomplicating things.

 Stay consistent, be kind to your body, and don’t expect miracles overnight.
 Your spine and gut will thank you.